-My current wide angle choice is one of my overall favorite new lenses, the Tamron SP 15-30mm f/2.8 Di VC USD.
+I use a variety of wide angle lenses in my kit.
+One is the Tamron SP 15-30mm f/2.8 Di VC USD.
 It is a masterful lens with amazing image quality and a great focal length.
-It is the new king for shooting the night sky, too.
+It’s also a great option for shooting the night sky.
 You can read my review here and might also enjoy a series of comparisons of the top wide angle lens that begins here.
 I use the Fotodiox Pro WonderPana filter system to further release my creativity with the lens.
-I have also extensively used the Canon EF 17-40mm f/4L USM Lens along with the Rokinon 14mm Ultra Wide-Angle f/2.8 IF ED UMC Lens For Canon in the past, and they are both good performing wide angle lenses at a good price.
+When I want to go light, I carry the Voigtländer Color-Skopar 20mm f/3.5 pancake prime lens.
+It isn’t as sharp as the big Tamron, but has great color rendition and is extremely portable.

 If you are not familiar with the term “prime” as applied to lenses, it refers to a fixed focal length lens.
 Primes have no zoom range, and so newer photographers frequently overlook them.
 And in all fairness, modern zoom lenses are often very, very good.
 You will find still find prime lenses in almost every pro’s bag, though, because of a few reasons.
-First, the current largest aperture of any full frame zoom lens is f/2.8.
-Prime lenses are frequently f/2 or wider (Canon has a 50mm f/1.2L).
+Prime lenses are frequently f/2 or wider.
 This may not seem like a big deal, but take a look at this chart (courtesy of Ryan Hulse)

 An aperture of f/2 lets in twice as much light as a lens with a maximum aperture of f/2.8, and four times as much as a lens with a maximum aperture of f/4.
 A lens with a maximum aperture of f/1.4?
 It can let in four times as much light as that f/2.8 zoom at its maximum aperture.
 This means two things: first, in very low light a prime lens becomes a very important tool because ISO can be kept lower and/0r a higher shutter speed can be achieved to stop action.
 Secondly, a large aperture prime has greater latitude for “melting” backgrounds and allowing for that rich, creamy bokeh look.
-I currently have a number of prime lenses in my kit, including the aforementioned Rokinon wide angle and:
+I currently have a number of prime lenses in my kit beyond the wide angle primes already mentioned, including:

 If cost were no object, the finest prime lens that I have ever used is the absolutely incredible Zeiss Otus Planar T* 85mm f/1.4 lens.
 It is at the very top of my personal wish list.
 You can read my review of this amazing optic here.